fwcd/distributed-chat/README.md

 # Distributed Chat

-A cross-platform distributed chat application.
+A cross-platform distributed chat application that uses mesh networks to transmit messages.

 ![Logo](logo.svg)

 The project consists of the following components:

-* `DistributedChat`: The core application, platform-independent, with interfaces for broadcasting/receiving messages
+* `DistributedChat`: The abstract application, platform-independent, transport-independent (uses interface for broadcasting/receiving messages)
-* `DistributedChatApp`: The iOS implementation, uses Bluetooth as transport
+* `DistributedChatApp`: The iOS implementation, uses Bluetooth as transport, does **not** require a server
-* `DistributedChatLocalCLI`: The CLI implementation, uses a local HTTP server as transport, mainly for testing
+* `DistributedChatCLI`: The CLI implementation, uses HTTP as transport with the simulation server, mainly for testing
-* `DistributedChatLocalServer`: The companion server for the CLI, relays messages between connected CLI nodes
+* `DistributedChatSimulationServer`: The companion server for the CLI, relays messages between connected CLI nodes, provides web-interface for configuring links between nodes

 The dependency graph between these packages looks like this: